damiah/damiah/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Miah Stewart
 ====================================================================================================================================

-Data Scientist / Engineer
+Senior Data Engineer
 -------------------------

 With recent startup experience, I have learned to juggle and generalise as both a Machine Learning specialist as well as a Data Engineer in the analytics space.
 I have a passion for solving technical problems related to data and data pipelining.

 * 🌍  I'm based in Wellington, NZ
 * ✉️  You can contact me at [miah.stewart@outlook.com](mailto:miah.stewart@outlook.com)
-* 🧠  I'm learning more Spark (Databricks) at Mercury
+* 🧠  I'm working at a company called [EngineRoom](https://www.engineroom.com.au/).

 ### Skills